In order to receive Unemployment Benefit II, applicants need to satisfy the following criteria:

 Find more information on how or where to apply for housing benefit on the City of Hamburg website.

-All persons with inadequate or no funds at their disposal to secure their livelihood may be entitled to claim Unemployment Benefit II.
-If you and your family (members of your benefits community), where applicable, do not have any or adequate funds at your/their disposal to secure your livelihood, you may be entitled to claim Unemployment Benefit II.
+All persons with inadequate or no funds at their disposal to secure their livelihood may be entitled to claim citizen´s benefit.
+If you and your family (members of your benefits community), where applicable, do not have any or adequate funds at your/their disposal to secure your livelihood, you may be entitled to claim citizen´s benefit.
 This also applies to the Self-employed and freelancers.

 No. You can continue being self-employed.